MS-Cloud-Experts/Plur-e-Docs/Documentations/WMS-Module-Documentation/WMS-Shipments.md

 ##7.
 Send Picked Items to Business Central
    - Once item selection is complete, send the details to Business Central to update the inventory.

-##8.
-Creating Shipping Boxes (Optional)
-   - Create a new shipping box in the app, scanning or selecting the items to include in the box.

-##9.
-ShipStation Integration and Validation (Optional)
-   - Set up the shipping agent and ShipStation service to sync shipments with this platform.
-   - Verify the shipment status and details in ShipStation.

 ##10.
 Finalizing the Shipment in Business Central
    - Complete the process by registering the pick and finalizing the shipment in the system.